streamlit/docs/content/deploy/community-cloud/deploy-your-app/file-organization.md

 ## Use an entrypoint file in a subdirectory

 When your entrypoint file is in a subdirectory, the configuration file must stay at the root.
-However, your dependencies file may either be at the root or next to your entrypoint file.
+However, your dependency file may either be at the root or next to your entrypoint file.

-Your dependencies file can be at the root of your repository while your entrypoint file is in a subdirectory.
+Your dependency file can be at the root of your repository while your entrypoint file is in a subdirectory.

 ```
 your_repository/